Lucius of Britain: Academic debates

-British Sources
+British sources

 For centuries the story of this "first Christian king" was widely believed, especially in Britain, where it was considered an accurate account of Christianity among the early Britons.
 During the English Reformation, the Lucius story was used in polemics by both Catholics and Protestants; Catholics considered it evidence of papal supremacy from a very early date, while Protestants used it to bolster claims of the primacy of a British national church founded by the crown.

 The English monk Bede included the Lucius story in his Ecclesiastical History of the English People, completed in 731.
 He may have heard it from a contemporary who had been to Rome, such as Nothhelm.
 Bede adds the detail that Lucius' new faith was thereafter adopted by his people, who maintained it until the Diocletianic Persecution.
 Following Bede, versions of the Lucius story appeared in Nennius's 9th-century Historia Brittonum, and in 12th-century works such as Geoffrey of Monmouth's Historia Regum Britanniae, William of Malmesbury's Gesta Pontificum Anglorum, and the Book of Llandaff.
 The most influential of these accounts was Geoffrey's, which emphasizes Lucius' virtues and gives a detailed, if fanciful, account of the spread of Christianity during his reign.
 In his version, Lucius is the son of the benevolent King Coilus and rules in the manner of his father.
 Hearing of the miracles and good works performed by Christian disciples, he writes to Pope Eleutherius asking for assistance in his conversion.
 Eleutherius sends two missionaries, Fuganus and Duvianus, who baptise the king and establish a successful Christian order throughout Britain.
 They convert the commoners and flamens, turn pagan temples into churches, and establish dioceses and archdioceses where the flamens had previously held power.
 The pope is pleased with their accomplishments, and Fuganus and Duvianus recruit another wave of missionaries to aid the cause.
 Lucius responds by granting land and privileges to the Church.
 He dies without heir in AD 156, thereby weakening Roman influence in Britain.

 Church of St Peter upon Cornhill

 There is a long-standing tradition in London that St Peter upon Cornhill church was founded by King Lucius.
 Interestingly, the church altar is sited directly above the potential location of a pagan shrine room, of the great Roman London basilica.
-If Lucius did exist, it could make sense that he turned the pagan shrine room into a church.

 Two other facts however, may give credence to a Roman past.
 The first is that London sent a bishop, Restitutus, to the Council of Arles in 314 AD.
 Restitutus must have had a church base.
 Secondly, in 1417, during a discussion about the order of precedence in a Whit Monday procession, the Mayor of London confirmed that St Peter's was the first church founded in London.
 Given that St Paul's Cathedral was founded in 604, this clearly implies that St Peter's was considered in 1417 to be founded pre-600.